Innovation Services—Worldwide Interactive Innovation

 Consumer-Driven, Idea-Centric Creativity

 At Decision Analyst, the creative process starts with its online community of individuals who are exceptionally creative.
-The Imaginators®, Decision Analyst's creativity community of over 2,000 consumers and business/trade professionals, comprises of everyday people who have been tested for high levels of “idea-centric creativity”—the ability to generate large numbers of highly original ideas for new products, new services, and other marketing initiatives.
+The Imaginators®, Decision Analyst's creativity community of consumers and business/trade professionals, is composed of everyday people who have been tested for high levels of “idea-centric creativity”—the ability to generate large numbers of highly original ideas for new products, new services, and other marketing initiatives.
 Imaginators must pass Decision Analyst’s proprietary test for idea-centric creativity.
 Imaginators rank in the top 2% to 4% of the general population in terms of idea-centric creative abilities.

 Decision Analyst’s ideation sessions are fast-paced, energetic, and fun.
 They involve creativity exercises, games, associations, unstructured environments (no tables or chairs), spider mapping, guided visualizations, and a variety of proprietary techniques developed by Decision Analyst.
 These collaborative ideation techniques help stimulate the natural creativity and innovative spirit of the Imaginators.